WinterWind33/fish-and-plants/README.md

 - [Download the stable release](https://github.com/WinterWind33/fish-and-plants/releases) for GNU/Linux, macOS or Windows.

+*Please, note that the application runs correctly only on arm64 Linux architectures.
+For other architectures and all macOS and Windows operating systems, the hardware interface is simulated.*

 ## Setup the Repo

 If you want to clone the repository to your local machine and play with the code or build the executable yourself, you can follow these steps: